Torsion points and concurrent exceptional curves on del Pezzo surfaces of degree one: Background

 The point at infinity on such a fiber is the intersection on $\E$ with the exceptional divisor $\tilde{\mathcal{O}}$ above $\mathcal{O}$.
-For a point $P\in X\setminus\{\mathcal{O}\}$ we denote by $P_{\E}$ the corresponding point on $\E$.
+For a point $P\in S\setminus\{\mathcal{O}\}$ we denote by $P_{\E}$ the corresponding point on $\E$.

-\begin{remark} The linear system $|-2K_X|$ of the bi-anticanonical divisor of $X$ induces a morphism~$\varphi$, which is the composition of the projection of $X$ to $\mathbb{P}(2, 1, 1)$ on the $x,z,w$-coordinates, and the 2-uple embedding of $\mathbb{P}(2, 1, 1)$ in $\mathbb{P}^3$.
-This morphism realizes $X$ as a double cover of a cone in $\mathbb{P}^3$ ramified over a sextic curve.
-Using the notation in (\ref{eqrem}), the morphism $\varphi$ is ramified at the points $(x_0:y_0:z_0:w_0)\in X$ for which we have $2y_0+a_1x_0+a_3=0$, and from (\ref{wsfiber}) it follows that these are exactly the points that are 2-torsion on their fiber on $\E$. \end{remark}
+\begin{remark} The linear system $|-2K_{S}|$ of the bi-anticanonical divisor of $S$ induces a morphism~$\varphi$, which is the composition of the projection of $S$ to $\mathbb{P}(2, 1, 1)$ on the $x,z,w$-coordinates, and the 2-uple embedding of $\mathbb{P}(2, 1, 1)$ in $\mathbb{P}^3$.
+This morphism realizes $S$ as a double cover of a cone in $\mathbb{P}^3$ ramified over a sextic curve.
+Using the notation in (\ref{eqrem}), the morphism $\varphi$ is ramified at the points $(x_0:y_0:z_0:w_0)\in S$ for which we have $2y_0+a_1x_0+a_3=0$, and from (\ref{wsfiber}) it follows that these are exactly the points that are 2-torsion on their fiber on $\E$. \end{remark}

-\begin{remark} Since exceptional curves on $X$ are defined over a separable closure of $k$ \cite[Theorem 2.1.1]{VAthesis}, from \cite[Theorem 1.2]{VA08} it follows that the exceptional curves on $X\subset\mathbb{P}(2,3,1,1)$ are exactly the curves given by where $p,q\in k[z,w]$ are homogeneous of degrees 2 and 3.
+\begin{remark} Since exceptional curves on $S$ are defined over a separable closure of $k$ \cite[Theorem 2.1.1]{VAthesis}, from \cite[Theorem 1.2]{VA08} it follows that the exceptional curves on $S\subset\mathbb{P}(2,3,1,1)$ are exactly the curves given by where $p,q\in k[z,w]$ are homogeneous of degrees 2 and 3, respectively.
 Note that this implies that an exceptional curve never contains $\mathcal{O}=(1:1:0:0)$.
-Therefore, for an exceptional curve $C$ on $X$, its strict transform $\pi^*(C)$ on~$\E$ satisfies so $\pi^*(C)$ is an exceptional curve on $\E$ as well.
-Moreover, since a fiber of $\nu$ is linearly equivalent to $-K_{\E}$, the curve $\pi^*(C)$ intersects every fiber once.
+Therefore, for an exceptional curve $C$ on~$S$, its strict transform $\pi^*(C)$ on~$\E$ satisfies Thus $\pi^*(C)$ is an exceptional curve on $\E$ as well, and, since a fiber of $\nu$ is linearly equivalent to $-K_{\E}$, the curve $\pi^*(C)$ intersects every fiber once.
 This gives a section of~$\nu$. \end{remark}